iwkse/alfresco-defaultquota-policy/README.md

 Alfresco's default quota is unlimited.
 This extension sets the default to 50 MB, unless a value is provided at user creation time, which then overrides the default.
-~~It's also possible to override the value from within the alfresco-global.properties Possible values can be expressed in KB, MB, GB~~
+It's also possible to override the value of the property defaultQuota from within the alfresco-global.properties Possible values can be expressed in KB, MB, GB

-The default value is set in a context file and must be defined in bytes.

 Currently tested with 5.0.d